sverrirs/vsgallery/README.md

 JSON feed for the entire package catalog.
 Same data that is being fed through the atom feed but just in a handier JSON format.

 ### [POST/PUT] /upload
-_Not currently implemented_
-This endpoint will handle uploads of .vsix files to the hosting service.
+This endpoint accepts uploads of .vsix files to the hosting service.

 ## The shoulders of giants